theinfin1ty/scrappy-go/README.md

-# scrappy-go
+# web-scraper-go
-CLI tool written in GoLang to scrap webpages
+CLI tool written in GoLang to scrape webpages